 WordPress Feed – About

-By default, WordPress automatically publishes a feed of all your posts, allowing other online users to easily syndicate your content on their sites.
+WordPress automatically publishes a feed of your latest posts, allowing other online users to easily syndicate your content on their websites and blogs.

-Depending on your theme, there are a few ways to get your RSS feed:
+Depending on the WP theme you have installed, there are a few ways to get the WordPress RSS feed:

 1) If your theme has been configured to display the Meta widget in a navigation menu …

-(The feed will show the number of posts as you have specified in the Reading Settings section)
+(Your feed will show the number of items you have specified in your WordPress Reading Settings section)

 Display Full Text Or Summary Of Posts In Your RSS Feed

-Another setting in the Reading Settings section that affects your feeds is whether to display posts as full text, or just a summary …
+The other setting in your Reading Settings section that affects your RSS feed is whether to display your posts as full text, or just as a summary …

-(Post excerpts can affect how your feed content will display)
+(Post excerpts can affect how your feeds display)

 View The Content Of Your RSS Feeds

-As mentioned previously, all you have to do to view a feed’s content is to copy the feed’s URL to your clipboard and paste it into an application that can read and translate feeds into readable content for humans.
+As mentioned previously, to view the content of a feed, you have to copy the feed’s URL and paste it into a feedreader, i.e. an application that translates feeds into readable content for humans.

 Let’s show you how this works.

-First, go to a website or blog and search for a ’subscribe to feed’ button using any of the methods described earlier …
+First, find a website whose feed you want to syndicate and search for a ’subscribe to feed’ link using any of the methods described earlier …

 Next, copy the feed URL to your clipboard …

-If you want, you can check the feed content by pasting the URL of your feed into an online feedreader …
+If you want, you can check what the RSS feed contains by pasting the URL of the feed into a feed reader …

-(Paste your URL of your feed into a feed reader to view the content.
-Image: Feedreader.com)
+(Paste the feed URL into a feedreader to view the content.
+Image Source: http://feedreader.com/online)

-Like feed readers, WordPress has the ability to process XML/RSS feeds and convert these into content that is readable by humans.
+Like feed readers, WordPress also has the ability to process RSS feeds and convert these into readable content.

 Adding Feeds To Your Site

-As mentioned earlier, no matter what industry you are in, you could display on your site the latest news from an industry-related government department or authoritative site in your industry by simply adding their RSS feed.
+As mentioned earlier, no matter what industry your business is in, you can add to your site the latest news from an industry-related government department or authoritative site in your industry simply by importing content from their feed.
 You can easily display a range of information on your WordPress site like news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.

 Refresh your browser.
-The content can now be seen in your sidebar …
+The content from the RSS feed will now show on the sidebar …

 Add Your WordPress RSS Feed To Search Consoles